Rochester Independent College offers Drama at GCSE level and Theatre Studies at A level.

 As well as GCSE and A level students also have the opportunity to take LAMDA grade exams in Speech and Drama.
 These qualifications also carry UCAS points for university entrance.

 The College is next door to the Medway Little Theatre and our students are closely involved in Youth Theatre Groups there.
 With an all student cast and a wonderfully talented staff-student band the College's debut full scale production Bugsy Malone was an infectiously brilliant gangland gungefest of a success.
-The RIC Theatre Company, under the direction of Deb and Sally is already planning next year's show, 'Little Shop of Horrors' at the Central Theatre Chatham.
-Audrey the R&B singing carnivorous pot plant is particularly hungry having been left off the stage last year because of the pandemic...
+The RIC Theatre Company, under the direction of Deb and Sally have just performed 'Little Shop of Horrors' at the Central Theatre Chatham.
+Audrey 2 the R&B singing carnivorous pot plant was particularly hungry having been left off the stage last year because of the pandemic...

 Chekhov and Wilde On Star Hill